x-govuk/govuk-prototype-components/docs/masthead.md

 It should appear directly below the header, and take up the full width of the page.

-If your service uses [the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), this should appear directly above the masthead:
+If your service uses [the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), this should appear directly above the masthead and use the `govuk-service-navigation--inverse` modifier class:

 {{ appExample({
   example: "masthead-below-service-navigation"